arcyleung/ray/slack_autoscaling_blog.md

 time_allocation = (total_sla_ms * weight) - buffer_ms
 ```

+Further optimizations may be made at this stage leveraging the workflow hot path based on past execution metrics.

 #### 2. Slack Calculation

-For each deployment, it calculates the "remaining slack" - the difference between allocated time and expected processing time:
+For each deployment at runtime, the replica computes and reports the "remaining slack" as requests arrive and become processed.
+It simply measures the difference between allocated time and expected processing time at each deployment:

 ```python
 # Account for processing variability